ebuyakin/maichat/docs/m24_multiple_providers.md

 1. Symbols
    - cw: raw context window tokens;
-   - tpm: tokens per minute, model-specific usage limit.
+   - tpm: tokens per minute, model-specific usage limit (configured in Model Editor for each model separately).
+When applied to OpenAI it's interpreted as total limit (for both input and output), when applied to Anthropic it's interpreted as input tokens limit.
+   - otpm: output tokens per minutes limit (as configured for Anthropic models in the Model Editor)
    - C = min(cw, tpm).
 Effective request max size.

    - URA: pre-set new message allowance (prediction) - settings;